open-telemetry/opentelemetry-collector-contrib/exporter/datasetexporter/README.md

 ### Server Host Settings

-Specifying server host is important for the correct functionality.
-DataSet expects that the value will be set in the `serverHost` attribute.
-You can use [attributesprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/attributesprocessor), if you have stored the value in some different attribute, or `server_host` settings.
+Specifying the server host is crucial for ensuring the correct functionality of DataSet.
+DataSet expects the server host value to be provided in the `serverHost` attribute.
+If the server host value is stored in a different attribute, you can use the [attributesprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/attributesprocessor) to copy it into the serverHost attribute.

+You can also utilize the `server_host` settings (described below) to populate the serverHost attribute with different values.

+The process of populating the serverHost attribute works as follows:

+If the `serverHost` attribute is specified and not empty, it remains unchanged.
-If the attribute `serverHost` is not specified or empty, then the value from `server_host.server_host` is used.
-If it's also not empty, then as fallback the host name can be used.
+If the `serverHost` attribute is not specified or empty, the value from the `server_host.server_host` setting is used.
+If the `serverHost` attribute is still not specified or empty, and the `server_host.use_host_name` setting is set to `true`, the `hostname` of the node is used as a fallback value.

+Make sure to provide the appropriate server host value in the `serverHost` attribute to ensure the proper functionality of DataSet and accurate handling of events.

 ### Optional Settings